mapninja/Earthsys144/GLOSSARY.md

 ## SQL

 Structured Query Language, a language used to ask questions of tables and databases.
 In GIS, SQL is often used to filter records, join tables, and summarize data.

+## Static Website

+A website made from files such as HTML, CSS, JavaScript, and images that can be served directly without a custom database or server-side application.
+GitHub Pages and Stanford AFS can host static websites.

 ## Symbology